bpkleer/einstieg-in-r/wbt/lb1/content/chapter3/_index.en.md

 ---
-title: "Einstieg in Gitlab"
+title: "Introduction to Gitlab"
 menuTitle: "Gitlab"
 chapter: true
 pre: "3. "
 weight: 300
 ---

-### Kapitel 3
+### Chapter 3

-# Einstieg in Gitlab
+# Introduction to Gitlab

-In diesem Kapitel wirst du ein Grundverständnis für Gitlab aufbauen und verstehen wie du es für die Gruppenarbeiten anwendest.
+In this chapter, you will build a basic understanding of Gitlab and learn how to use it for group work.

-{{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-r/-/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}
+{{% buttonShare href="https://gitlab.com/bpkleer/introduction-to-r/-/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}

 {{% buttonShare href="mailto:" icon="fas fa-paper-plane" %}} {{% /buttonShare %}}